-Following our successful transhipment project at the Go Gia buoys in Southern Vietnam, which commenced last year, Oldendorff Carriers has recently signed an integrated Coal Transport and Transhipment Agreement for a new Power Station Project to be built in the North of Vietnam at Nghi Son.
+Following our successful transhipment project at the Go Gia buoys in Southern Vietnam, which commenced last year, Oldendorff Carriers has recently signed an integrated Cargo Transport and Transhipment Agreement for a new Power Station Project to be built in the North of Vietnam at Nghi Son.
 The customer is a consortium between Marubeni Corp of Japan and Korea Electric Power Corporation (Kepco) named Nghi Son 2 Power Limited Liability Company (NS2PC).

 NS2PC started construction this year on 2 x 600MW power generation units on the coast of Nghi Son Province in Northern Vietnam.
-Both units will be completed in 2021 and are expected to consume about 4 million tonnes of coal per year.
-The coal will be mainly imported from five ports in Indonesia; Balikpapan anchorage, Samarinda anchorage, Adang Bay anchorage, Muara Jawa anchorage and Muara Berau anchorage, in capesize bulk carriers.
+Both units will be completed in 2021 and are expected to consume about 4 million tonnes of cargo per year.
+The cargo will be mainly imported from five ports in Indonesia; Balikpapan anchorage, Samarinda anchorage, Adang Bay anchorage, Muara Jawa anchorage and Muara Berau anchorage, in capesize bulk carriers.

-Oldendorff Carriers intends to build two purpose built Transhipment Vessels (TSV’s) in China, with the first TSV being ready to tranship and deliver coal cargoes in 2021.
+Oldendorff Carriers intends to build two purpose built Transhipment Vessels (TSV’s) in China, with the first TSV being ready to tranship and deliver cargoes in 2021.
 The TSV’s will have a length of 145m, a beam of abt 34m with about 27,000 tdw on 8.5m draft.
-The TSV’s will be equipped with 2 heavy-duty cranes for self-loading from the capesize vessels at anchorage, and a gravity feed self-unloading system for discharging the coal at the NS2PC jetty.
+The TSV’s will be equipped with 2 heavy-duty cranes for self-loading from the capesize vessels at anchorage, and a gravity feed self-unloading system for discharging the cargo at the NS2PC jetty.
 Each TSV will also be equipped with 2 payloaders for efficient discharging of the OGV.
-The coal will be unloaded from the capesize by the TSV’s cranes at a designated anchorage about 11NM from the NS2PC jetty.
-There will be about two capesize deliveries per month and each vessel will have on board up to 2 grades of coal.
+The cargo will be unloaded from the capesize by the TSV’s cranes at a designated anchorage about 11NM from the NS2PC jetty.
+There will be about two capesize deliveries per month and each vessel will have on board up to 2 grades of cargo.

 Our current annual volume of about 30 mtpa of transhipment cargo sets us apart from our competitors.
 This new NS2PC project is a good example of a bespoke integrated logistics solution that results in substantial freight savings for our customers.
 Insufficient port facilities or a shallow draft does not mean that our customers have to use small ships with poor economics.
 Oldendorff offers its customers a customised bulk transportation solution, from load port to designated jetty, including ocean transportation and transhipment, which is safe, cost-effective and environmentally friendly.